+Hugh Sparks and Chris Dunsby

+v1.00

+25/05/2023

+Prerequisites

-You are familiar with NIS-elements – use help tool within software and in the manual
+You are familiar with NIS-elements – use the help tool within NIS-elements and the NIS-Elements manual.

+Notes

-Note this script is based on NIS-elements template JOBS scripts
+This script is based on a NIS-Elements template JOBS script.

-Use the NIS-Elements help tool to work out how and why you would want to use JOBS scripts.
+The NIS-Elements help tool helps explain how you can use JOBS scripts and gives examples of why they are useful.

-Prefind JOBs script – introduction
+Introduction

-The purpose of this JOBS script is to scan the multiwell plate with a low magnification air objective such as a 4x/10x/20x.
+The purpose of this JOBS script is to scan a multiwell plate with a low magnification air objective such as a 4x/10x/20x.

-Typically, the area of interest across each well is larger than the field of view so we need to tile-scan
+Typically, the area of interest across each well is larger than the field of view of the chosen objective, so we need to do a tile-scan.

 Brightfield imaging or epifluorescence z-stacks are acquired with the right-hand port wide-field camera.
-Using brightfield is desirable as it is fast and low light-dose to the sample- depends on what you are looking for
+Using brightfield is desirable as it is fast and low light dose to the sample.
+Epi-fluorescence may be required depending on what you are looking for.

-This script uses Nikon’s ‘Perfect Focus’ module that can fix the microscopes objectives z-position relative to the top of bottom surface of the plates bottom.
-This provides a reliable way to acquire z-stacks relative to these surfaces and in doing so ensure the regions of interest generated are within the working distance of the dOPM 60X objective.
+This script uses Nikon’s Perfect Focus System (PFS) module to lock the microscope objective’s z-position relative to either the top or bottom surface of the coverslip that forms the base of the plate.
+This provides a reliable way to acquire z-stacks relative to these surfaces and can be used ensure that the regions of interest generated are within the working distance of the dOPM 60x objective.

-If regions of interest found with the air objective are beyond the working distance of the dOPM water immersion 60X objective then the objective will hit the plate.
+If regions of interest found with the air objective are beyond the working distance of the dOPM water immersion 60x objective then the dOPM 60x objective will hit the plate.

 Select objective